-On October 17, 2019, the FERC instituted a proceeding under FPA Section 206 to consider whether ISO-NE may be implementing exemptions for immediate need reliability projects in a manner that is inconsistent with what the FERC directed pursuant to Order 1000, and therefore may be unjust and unreasonable, unduly preferential and discriminatory.2 The FERC noted that, "based on its review of the annual informational filings and materials provided in stakeholder processes as posted on the Responding RTOs' websites, we are concerned that the Responding RTOs may be implementing the exemption in a manner that is inconsistent with or more expansive than what the Commission directed."
-The FERC directed ISO-NE to respond to questions in the October 17 Order to: (1) demonstrate how it is complying with the immediate need reliability project criteria; (2) demonstrate that the provisions in the Tariff, as implemented, containing certain exemptions to the requirements of Order 1000 for immediate need reliability projects remain just and reasonable; and (3) consider additional conditions or restrictions on the use of the exemption for immediate need reliability projects to appropriately balance the need to promote competition for transmission development and avoid delays that could endanger reliability.
+On October 17, 2019, the FERC instituted a proceeding under FPA Section 206 to consider whether ISO-NE may be implementing exemptions for immediate need reliability projects in a manner that is inconsistent with what the FERC directed pursuant to Order 1000, and therefore may be unjust and unreasonable, unduly preferential and discriminatory.
+The FERC noted that, "based on its review of the annual informational filings and materials provided in stakeholder processes as posted on the Responding RTOs' websites, we are concerned that the Responding RTOs may be implementing the exemption in a manner that is inconsistent with or more expansive than what the Commission directed."3 The FERC directed ISO-NE to respond to questions in the October 17 Order to: (1) demonstrate how it is complying with the immediate need reliability project criteria; (2) demonstrate that the provisions in the Tariff, as implemented, containing certain exemptions to the requirements of Order 1000 for immediate need reliability projects remain just and reasonable; and (3) consider additional conditions or restrictions on the use of the exemption for immediate need reliability projects to appropriately balance the need to promote competition for transmission development and avoid delays that could endanger reliability.
 ISO-NE's response is due on or before December 16, 2019.
-The FERC noted its expectation that it would issue a final order within six months of ISO-NE's response.4 Those interested in participating in this proceeding must intervene on or before November 27, 2019.5 On October 18, the FERC issued a notice of the proceeding and of the refund effective date, which will be October 28, 2019 (the date the October 17 Order was published in the Federal Register).
-Thus far, interventions have been filed by: ISO-NE, CT PURA, ENE, IECG, MA AG, NESCOE, NextEra, ATC, EEI, IECA, MD PSC, NY TOs, and Public Citizen.
-If you have any questions concerning this matter, please contact Eric Runge (617-345-4735; ekrunge@daypitney.com).
+The FERC noted its expectation that it would issue a final order within six months of ISO-NE's response.
+4 On October 18, the FERC issued a notice of the proceeding and of the refund effective date, which will be October 28, 2019 (the date the October 17 Order was published in the Federal Register).